Early years coaching programme supports dozens of London practitioners

 “The programme has helped me gain more confidence as a manager – allowed me to be more reflective and to work with our 2 new apprentices and recognise further training needed for staff.
 If this programme has taught me anything it’s that I don’t know everything I can ask for help.” – Lucy Marett

-“Since I stated the programme I’ve gained so much confidence – due to this next year I am going to start my foundation degree.” – Jasmine Ahmed
+“Since I started the programme I’ve gained so much confidence – due to this next year I am going to start my foundation degree.” – Jasmine Ahmed

 “I was struggling with my time management but this programme has helped so much and also with my confidence.
 I want to help our young people grow up with confidence and a positive attitude – I’m so glad I took part!” – Bernice Oppong-Akuoko